plantinformatics/pretzel-documentation-website/docs/index.md

     [:octicons-arrow-right-24: Access AGG Pretzel now](https://agg.plantinformatics.io/)

--   :material-rocket-launch:{ .lg .middle } __More than just data, we have built in tools__
+-   :material-rocket-launch:{ .lg .middle } __More than just data, we have built-in tools__

     ---

-    Learn about how Pretzel can connect legacy QTL results and pan genomes to AGG data
+    Learn about how Pretzel can connect legacy QTL results and pangenomes to AGG data

     [:octicons-arrow-right-24: Try our worked example](User-Stories/User-story-3.md)